January 23, 2019

 Content strategy is a focused portion of your content marketing plan that zeroes in on all of the media you create—from blog posts and social media strategy to white papers and instructional videos.
 The underlying goal of a content strategy is to drive sales, increase your audience, or boost your authority and sometimes it's a combination of all three.

 Content creation is essential to building your brand and introducing potential customers to your products and services.
-However, you can't just create content on a whim.
-Your content will be significantly more successful if you have a targeted plan that aims to meet your business goals.
-That's where content strategy comes in.
+However, you can't just create effective content on a whim.
+Your content will be significantly more successful if you have a targeted plan that aims to meet your business goals and marketing goals.
+That's where a successful content strategy comes in.

 There are hundreds of content types ranging from landing pages to viral videos and technical papers.
-The right content for your business will rest largely on what types of products you offer and who your target audience is.
-Infographics are a great choice for businesses that may need to explain the uses or benefits of their offerings.
+The right pieces of content for your business will rest largely on what types of products you offer and who your target audience is.
+Infographics are a great choice for startups and small businesses that may need to explain the uses or benefits of their offerings.
 Videos and gifs can add a personal dimension to your content plan while long-form informational blog posts help establish your company as an expert in the industry and increase your ranking in search engines.
+A podcast can help expand brand awareness and can play a huge role in digital marketing plans for businesses that need to create a familiar connection with their audience.
+If you're looking toget influencers to share your content, making lively articles or viral videos can be a good place to start.
 Once you decide what types of content you'll create, you should figure out where you will share that content.
 You can share directly on your website or on social media channels or in forums and at conferences depending on the type of usable content.

 Most content plans involve work from numerous team members.
 To keep the content creation process organized, it's important to have a system in place.
 At The Writer Finder, we use tools such as Asana to manage content from the keyword research stage up to publication.
 Asana is essentially an online content calendar that allows you to assign tasks to writers, editors, and other members of your marketing team.
 You can easily track due dates and stay on top of any changes that may arise.